shreeragkh/Repo-context-copilot/README.md

-# 💬 Chat With Your Repo
+# 💬 Repo Context Copilot

 > **Ask natural-language questions about any public GitHub repository — powered by Hybrid Search RAG with adaptive context, LLM-as-a-Judge evaluation, and smart cost routing.**